-Since 2013, other than revenues of \$174,000 on royalties generated in 2017 pursuant to sales of products overseas under past collaboration agreements with Merck, we have not recognized any revenue and we do not expect to generate significant revenue from the sale of products or from royalties in the near future.
+From 2013 until December 31, 2007, other than revenues of \$174,000 and \$129,000 on royalties generated in 2017 and 2018, respectively, pursuant to sales of products overseas under past collaboration agreements with Merck, we did not recognize any revenue.
+In February 2019, we announced that Perrigo has received final approval from the FDA for the first generic version of Zovirax® (acyclovir) cream, 5%.
+The product was developed in a collaboration between us and Perrigo in which we shared development costs with Perrigo and will equally share the gross profits generated from sales of the product.
+We launched the product in February 2019.
+Other than revenue that we expect to generate from this agreement commencing in 2019, we do not expect to generate significant revenue from the sale of products or from royalties in the near future.